 1. Don’t let the fear of contracting COVID-19 prevent you from seeking prenatal care.

-While it’s true that a pregnant woman is at greater risk of becoming more severely ill if they contract COVID-19, as they would with other respiratory illnesses, you shouldn’t forgo medical care just because you might contract the virus.
+While it’s true that a pregnant woman is at greater risk of becoming more severely ill if they contract COVID-19, you shouldn’t forgo medical care just because you might contract the virus.
 For the most part, OB appointments are essential care.
 Most institutions are prioritizing them so that even if other appointments are restricted or changed to telemedicine visits, these ones are not.
-A few months ago, I spoke with Dr. Sharp, from the Hope After Loss clinic here in Madison, Wisconsin, about this very thing.
+I spoke with Dr. Sharp, from the Hope After Loss clinic here in Madison, Wisconsin, about this very thing.
 Her words are worth repeating:

 “Don’t be afraid of going into the medical system if you need something.
 If you are feeling like your baby’s movements are off, having a hesitancy to call or to get checked because of a concern for COVID, I would say that health care institutions and hospitals are making every effort they can to minimize risks of infection there.
 I wouldn’t want the fear of contracting COVID to ever be a barrier for somebody going in and getting the care that they need, or getting the check in they need, or going to their antenatal testing appointments.”